Bible: New Testament

 At the end of the second century, it is widely recognized that a Christian canon similar to its modern version was asserted by the church fathers in response to the plethora of writings claiming inspiration that contradicted orthodoxy: (heresy).
 The third stage of development as the final canon occurred in the fourth century with a series of synods that produced a list of texts of the canon of the Old Testament and the New Testament that are still used today.
 Most notably the Synod of Hippo in 393 CE and that of c.
 400. Jerome produced a definitive Latin edition of the Bible (the Vulgate), the canon of which, at the insistence of the Pope, was in accord with the earlier Synods.
 This process effectively set the New Testament canon.

 New Testament books already had considerable authority in the late first and early second centuries.
-Even in its formative period, most of the books of the NT that were seen as scripture were already agreed upon.
+Even in its formative period, most of the books of the New Testament that were seen as scripture were already agreed upon.
 Linguistics scholar Stanley E. Porter says "evidence from the apocryphal non-Gospel literature is the same as that for the apocryphal Gospels – in other words, that the text of the Greek New Testament was relatively well established and fixed by the time of the second and third centuries".
 By the time the fourth century Fathers were approving the "canon", they were doing little more than codifying what was already universally accepted.

 The New Testament is a collection of 27 books of 4 different genres of Christian literature (Gospels, one account of the Acts of the Apostles, Epistles and an Apocalypse).
 These books can be grouped into:

-The Gospels are narratives of Jesus' last three years of life, his death and resurrection.
+The Gospels are narratives of Jesus's last three years of life, his death and resurrection.